Arpitgoyalgg/react-native/README.md

 ## 🚀 Upgrading

-Upgrading to new versions of React Native may give you access to more APIs, views, developer tools, and other goodies.
+Upgrading to new versions of React Native may give you access to more APIs, views, developer tools,and other goodies.
 See the [Upgrading Guide][u] for instructions.

 React Native releases are discussed in the React Native Community, [**@react-native-community/react-native-releases**][repo-releases].